pivlab/annual_review_of_biomedical_data_science/manuscript.md

 In a simple trait, a single gene can be responsible for the disease (monogenic), for example in the case of Sickle Cell Anemia and Huntington's disease.
 However, most traits are not so simplistic and are the result of many mutations across the genome (polygenic).
 Even monogenic traits can sometimes be influenced by the polygenic background [@doi:10.1038/s41467-020-17374-3].
-Genome-wide association studies (GWAS) examine the relationship between specific genetic variants and phenotypes by comparing allele frequencies in individuals of similar ancestry with distinct phenotypic traits (**Figure {@fig:fig1}**).
+GWAS examine the relationship between specific genetic variants and phenotypes by comparing allele frequencies in individuals of similar ancestry with distinct phenotypic traits (**Figure {@fig:fig1}**).
-Both causal and non-causal variants are found to be significant and due to the phenomena of linkage disequilibrium, the results of GWAS are often grouped into risk loci.
+Both causal and non-causal variants are found to be significant and due to the phenomenon of linkage disequilibrium, the results of GWAS are often grouped into risk loci.
 These loci represent clusters of variants that demonstrate significant associations, although not every variant may be causal [@doi:10.1186/s13059-022-02697-9].

-Since the first GWAS on age-related macular degeneration (AMD) in 2005, the GWAS catalog rapidly expanded, containing SNP-trait associations across >5,000 human traits [@doi:10.1093/nar/gkac1010].
+Since the first GWAS on age-related macular degeneration (AMD) in 2005, the GWAS catalog has rapidly expanded, containing SNP-trait associations across >5,000 human traits [@doi:10.1093/nar/gkac1010].
 These studies have successfully identified risk loci for a variety of traits such as type 2 diabetes, auto-immune disease, schizophrenia, major depressive disorder, and many more [@doi:10.1038/s41576-019-0127-1; @doi:10.1016/j.ajhg.2017.06.005].
 As GWAS participants increase, more loci are able to be identified.
 For example, a study investigating insomnia with a sample size of >1M identified 202 risk loci [@doi:10.1038/s41588-018-0333-3], compared to earlier studies with a sample size of ~110,00, which were only able to identify 3 risk loci [@doi:10.1038/ng.3888].
 Beyond the identification of risk loci, GWAS have also led to the discovery of novel biological mechanisms in Crohn’s disease [@doi:10.1038/ng1954; @doi:10.1038/nature13044], rheumatoid arthritis [@doi:10.1038/s41588-022-01213-w], and more.

 Although GWAS have identified numerous genetic variants associated with complex traits, translating these findings into biological insights remains challenging [@doi:10.1038/s41576-019-0127-1].
-For example, genes can have epistatic interactions where a secondary loci affects a primary loci.
+For example, genes can have epistatic interactions where a secondary loci affects a primary locus.
 The peripheral effects of the secondary loci are often too small to be picked up through GWAS alone [@doi:10.1016/j.tig.2011.05.007].
 Furthermore, any significant GWAS variants are located in non-coding regions, making it difficult to identify the specific genes that drive trait associations [@doi:10.1093/hmg/ddac198].
 A simple strategy to link GWAS-associated variants with a gene is by physical proximity, which typically selects the closest gene to the most significant SNP at each locus.